We Buy Fire Damage Houses Logo

 More you need to know about homeowners insurance coverage

 A home’s physical structure and any adjacent buildings, such as a deck or garage, are covered by the homeowner’s policies.
-You will be covered up to the policy limitations, which are normally calculated based on how much it would cost to completely rebuild the house using local labor and material prices.
+Your coverage extends up to the policy limits, normally based on the cost to rebuild the house with local labor and materials.

 One thing to keep in mind: you may want to check your coverage amount.